 Schultz, Katey.
 Flashes of War.
 Baltimore: Apprentice/Loyola U, 2013.
 Print.
 Winner of several awards, and for good reason – The collection of stories is exceptional.
 [Planning Skype visit between the author and my class.]

 Wharton, Edith.
 A Son at the Front.

-READ or VIEWED IN PREVIOUS CLASSES (As of January 2017)
+READ or VIEWED IN PREVIOUS CLASSES (Up to May 2017)